Iran: Comprehensive Crisis and Risk of Collapse under Theocratic Rule

 The fundamental shift in the nature of protests: from pursuing freedom to fighting for survival.

-The current protests in Iran are no longer a simple continuation of the "headscarf protests" from previous years, nor are they solely driven by university students' pursuit of freedom.
-Instead, they have evolved into a nationwide protest over a survival crisis.
-The main participants taking to the streets are now the working class and the middle class, fighting to make ends meet.
-In the industrial hub of Isfahan, the protesters' slogans have shifted dramatically from the "calls for reform" of a few years ago to **"This year is the year of bloodshed, and the regime of Ali Khamenei will surely fall."** This marks a complete breakdown of trust between the people and the authorities.
+The current protests in Iran are no longer a simple continuation of the 2022 headscarf protests, nor are they solely about university students' pursuit of freedom.
+Instead, they have evolved into a nationwide survival crisis protest.
+The main participants taking to the streets are now the working-class laborers and the middle class, fighting to make ends meet.
+In the industrial hub of Isfahan, the protesters' slogans have completely shifted from calls for reform in previous years to **this year is the year of bloodshed, and the regime of Ali Khamenei will surely fall**, marking a total breakdown of trust between the people and the authorities.

 The Fall of the Divine Fortress: Protest Waves in the Holy City

-Qom, as a holy city for the Shia, is home to senior clerics and serves as the spiritual fortress of Iran’s theocracy.
-For years, it has been regarded as the regime’s most solid stronghold.
-However, large-scale protests have now erupted on the streets of Qom, with demonstrators chanting **"clerics, get lost"** and pro-monarchy slogans in front of seminaries.
-When the theocratic rule is rejected by the people in its core stronghold, it signifies that the foundation of its legitimacy has been completely hollowed out.
+Qom, as a Shia holy city, is home to senior clerics and serves as the spiritual fortress of Iran's theocracy.
+For the past 47 years, it has been regarded as the regime's most solid stronghold.
+However, today, large-scale protests have also emerged on the streets of Qom, with demonstrators chanting **"Clerics, get out!"** and slogans supporting the monarchy in front of seminaries.
+When the theocratic rule is rejected by the people at its very core, it signifies that the foundation of its legitimacy has been completely hollowed out.

 The Shake-up of the Coercive Apparatus: Signs of Defection Emerge

-To fill the loyalty gap within the internal security forces, Iranian authorities have begun mobilizing non-local armed forces, even Shiite militias from abroad, to carry out suppression.
-This method of "using external armed forces to suppress local populations" not only fails to fundamentally quell the protests but further intensifies ethnic conflicts, pushing the situation into a more uncontrollable state.
+To fill the loyalty gap within the internal security forces, Iranian authorities have begun mobilizing non-local armed forces, even Shiite militia organizations from abroad, for suppression.
+This method of using external armed forces to suppress local populations not only fails to fundamentally quell the protests but further intensifies ethnic conflicts, pushing the situation into a more uncontrollable state.

 The shift in public sentiment: nostalgia for the former dynasty and despair over the current situation.

-Amid the protest crowds, chants of **"Reza Pahlavi ( ) returns"** have emerged.
-Reza Pahlavi is the son of Iran's last monarch and currently lives in exile abroad.
-The appearance of such calls does not necessarily mean that the people fully understand or yearn to return to the pre-revolutionary system of over four decades ago; rather, it reflects a projection of despair toward the current situation.
-People have begun to reminisce about the era before the revolution, when Iran was one of the wealthiest and most open countries in the Middle East.
-By idealizing the past to negate the present, they are expressing the most profound rejection of the existing theocratic republican system.
+Amid the protest crowds, calls for **"Reza Pahlavi's Return"** have emerged.
+Reza Pahlavi is the son of Iran's last Shah and currently lives in exile abroad.
+The emergence of such calls does not necessarily mean that the public fully understands or longs for a return to the pre-1979 old regime; rather, it is more a projection of despair over the current situation.
+People have begun to reminisce about the period before the revolution when Iran was one of the wealthiest and most open countries in the Middle East.
+By glorifying the past to negate the present, this represents the most thorough rejection of the existing theocratic republican system.

 History is repeating itself in a striking manner.
 Before the Islamic Revolution erupted in 1979, the Pahlavi dynasty was losing support from the middle and lower classes due to widening wealth gaps, political corruption, and the suppression of dissent.
 Today, decades later, the Islamic Republic faces nearly identical accusations—privileges for a select few, systemic corruption, and indifference to the suffering of the majority.
 This cycle of history further undermines the legitimacy of the regime.